ucsb-cs8/s19-matni/_lab/lab01.md

 * Running those test cases
 * Submitting your functions and test cases to Gradescope for grading

-Refer to lecture 3 and also lecture 4 (and chapter 2 in the book) to help you along with this lab.
+Refer to lectures 3 and also lecture 4 (and chapter 2 in the book) to help you along with this lab.

 ## This lab must be done solo

+Read ALL the instructions carefully and use your time in the lab wisely.

 ## Step 0: Install pytest for your account (or on your machine)